 Hilton has also started using data-driven assessment methods and has cut their recruiting cycle down to five days from six-weeks.
 They found their sales assessment test trimmed the number of interview questions from 200 down to five.
 It also increased the chance of hiring someone after one in-person interview.

-Below are sales assessment test options, which were selected based on the successes other sales leaders have seen.
+Below are sales assessment test options, which were selected based on the successes other organizations have seen.

 Predictive Hire is a cloud-based, predictive analytics, solutions company offering customized AI based on data gathered from your specific company.
 They fuse your specific KPIs with the results from the questionnaire done by your existing workforce.
 The AI asks candidates questions to evaluate their likely success, and provides 90% accuracy.